Myndex/TuttleAndButtle/README.md

 But then Mr. Eggert claims that WCAG&nbsp;3 had "looser ratings", after earlier claiming that WCAG&nbsp;3 was "more complicated" and implying harder to pass.
 Well, which is it?

 This leads into his assertion that _"...be a bit inaccessible and still conform to WCAG..."_ which is patently false.
 It is a provocative statement that Mr. Eggert has been repeating, but is very simply a lie.
+And again, conforming to WCAG 2 by the numbers has been shown to create actually inaccessible results.
 [WCAG&nbsp;2 contrast is weak](https://tangledweb.xyz/please-stop-using-grey-text-3d3e71acfca8), and does not support, much less mandate, actual accessibility.
 47% of the color pairs that WCAG&nbsp;2 passes should fail under a properly developed system.
 A designer could follow WCAG&nbsp;2 and make a site pass by the numbers, yet be actually and factually inaccessible.

-APC-RC provides for fewer color pairs than WCAG&nbsp;2, but all the color pairs under APC-RC are useable, and this is not tha case with WCAG&nbsp;2.
-Further, 22% of the color pairs WCAG&nbsp;2 rejects are perfectly useable with the correct font weight, and provide for a better experience for color insensitive users.
+APC-RC provides for fewer color pairs in total than WCAG&nbsp;2, but all the color pairs under APC-RC are useable, while this is definately not tha case with WCAG&nbsp;2.
+Further, 22% or more of the color pairs WCAG&nbsp;2 _rejects_ are perfectly useable with the correct font weight, and provide for a better experience for color insensitive users.

 > _<sub>Yatil:</sub>_
 > _The – admittedly also draft – design and development information for ”Visual contrast of text” has little actually actionable information at this point: How do I choose colors?
 How do I make sure my design system complies?
 How do I measure the colors practically?
 It has some information on display color calibration and the environment, but in my opinion, those should be relevant for determining the contrast using the algorithm._

 **Logical fallacies:** _appeal to ignorance, reciting facts not in evidence, Circular Argument, false equivocation, Red Herring, Straw Man_.

 Mr. Eggert is directly relating to a very early draft guideline, yet at the time he wrote this opinion piece, the more complete guidelines had been in public beta for nearly a year.
-We made good-faith efforts to show Mr. Eggert the works in progress, yet Mr. Eggert refused any attempt to discuss the actual facts and guidelines, instead writing opinion pieces such as this that fully disregard the actual published guidelines that were being tested.
+We made good-faith efforts to show Mr. Eggert the works in progress, yet Mr. Eggert refused any attempt to discuss the actual facts and guidelines, instead writing opinion pieces such as this that fully disregard the actual working guidelines that were being tested.

 > _<sub>Yatil:</sub>_
 > _The APCA algorithm is changed occasionally (last in March 2021).
 It’s good that it adapts to new research, but it also means that you might use a color that is not sufficient by a later version._

 **Logical fallacies:** _appeal to ignorance, reciting facts not in evidence, false equivocation, Red Herring, Straw Man._

 The APCA algorithm was last modified February 15th, 2021.
-This is the version that has been in public beta, and used successfully for three years at this point.
-There are a few features we are going to add in 2024/2025, but otherwise, it is stable and very useable.
+This is the version that has been in public beta, and **successfully used for three years** at this point.
+There are a few features we are going to _add_ in 2024/2025.
+Otherwise, the APC algorithm is stable and very useable, as it is based on, and references, decades of established, peer reviewed vision science.

 > _<sub>Yatil:</sub>_
 > _This reads much more complicated to me, compared to the current way of using colors.
 It is probably more exact, but it trades off clarity.
 Designers might get to use orange and white, but there is an additional effort on how complicated it is to evaluate and describe accessible designs._